Authoring Tools and the xAPI: The Current State of Play

 People worry about putting LRS credentials into client-side packages of content, but using Grassblade means you don’t have to launch from a client-side tool.
 Many LRSs will at least encrypt logins these days, so although they are more secure that they once were, there are still some security issues.

-Some LRSs, such as Learning Locker, overcome this through the scoping of authentical tokens, meaning, for example, that data can only be sent one way, or for the current session.
+Some LRSs, such as Learning Pool LRS, overcome this through the scoping of authentical tokens, meaning, for example, that data can only be sent one way, or for the current session.